How to keep your bike running at its best

 It does not sound straightforward, and it is not.
-You will need a lock ring which will be inserted into the top of the cassette and also a chain whip, which holds the cassette in place.
-An adjustable wrench is also needed to grasp the lock ring and work it against the chain whip to remove the cassette.
+You will need a lock ring inserted into the top of the cassette, and a chain whip, which holds the cassette in place.
+An adjustable wrench is also necessary to grasp the lock ring and work it against the chain whip to remove the cassette.
 Get a good bicycle repair book with diagrams to help you understand the process.

 For all Bicycle Repairs and Maintenance

-Use a bike repair stand to hold your bike stable and at an elevated level while you work on it or clean it.
-This makes things a great deal easier and is vital for the health of your bike.
+Use a bike repair stand to hold your bike stable and elevated while you work on it or clean it.
+It makes things easier and is vital for your bike's health.
+Make sure you get a good repair stand, or you could end up with something flimsy, which loses the point of having a frame in the first place.
 Turning your bike upside down with a makeshift stand at home will put unnecessary pressure on your bike's components and not provide much stability.
-Make sure you get a quality home mechanic repair stand, or you could end up with something flimsy which loses the point of having a stand in the first place.

 Other necessary tools for most repairs that you may already own are your flat and Phillips screwdrivers, pliers and long nose pliers.